 Our actions affect the environment, they affect our everyday lives, and the lives of others.

-Many countries the world over have suffered record-breaking temperatures and droughts in 2018.
-In many cases these have been accompanied by wild fires and even ‘firenadoes’ – tornadoes of fire!
+Many countries the world over suffered record-breaking temperatures and droughts in 2018.
+In many cases these were accompanied by wild fires and even ‘firenadoes’ – tornadoes of fire!

 Why is this our responsibility?
 Because the UK is still a net exporter of CO2 into other peoples’ air.
 We generate 2% of the world’s emissions from less than 1% of the population.
 On average, our emissions still spill over into the rest of the world, more than theirs enter our airspace.

 And because the developed nations have more political and economic influence, more choices, more capacity to help others.

 When disaster strikes, wherever that may be, let’s be ready to help meet the needs of those afflicted by it.

 This page introduces a wide range of programmes, connections and ideas – plenty and more for most churches to engage.